xerg0n/premiumize_buttons/README.md

 - navigate to the folder with possible files (episodes?)
 - open one of the files
 - two buttons should have been added under the breadcrumps
+- the main page should now contain a 'reopen last' button